SantoriniDave.com

 Over the last decade, Santorini’s wines have gained worldwide recognition, and their superior quality is now undeniable.
 Santorini is ranked Greece’s #1 wine destination and is sometimes called “the wine island,” boasting twenty wineries and counting.

-Santorini Wineries and Wine Tours
+Santorini Wine Tours – My Advice

 People sit at tables on a rustic patio and drink wine